EndPointCorp/end-point-blog/2011/01/17/sinatra-ecommerce-tutorial.html.md

 Several of us at End Point have been involved in a non-ecommerce project for one of our clients running on Ruby, Sinatra, Unicorn, using DataMapper, PostgreSQL, PostGIS, with heavy use of JavaScript (specifically YUI).
-[Sinatra](http://www.sinatrarb.com/) is a lightweight Ruby web framework – it's not in direct competition with Rails but it might be a better "tool" for lightweight applications.
-It's been a fun project to work with Sinatra, DataMapper, and YUI as I've been working traditionally focused on their respective related technologies (Rails, ActiveRecord, jQuery).
+[Sinatra](http://sinatrarb.com/) is a lightweight Ruby web framework – it’s not in direct competition with Rails but it might be a better “tool” for lightweight applications.
+It’s been a fun project to work with Sinatra, DataMapper, and YUI as I’ve been working traditionally focused on their respective related technologies (Rails, ActiveRecord, jQuery).

 Out of curiosity, I wanted to see what it might take to implement a bare-bones ecommerce store using Sinatra.
 Here is a mini-tutorial to develop an ecommerce store using Sinatra.